jcolag/Prim/README.md

 _Prim_ comes with two simple example programs.

- - test.pr:  Calculate the numbers zero through three and print them out in reverse order.
+ - `test.pr`:  Calculate the numbers zero through three and print them out in reverse order.

- - prime.pr:  Print (_does not calculate_) the first twenty prime numbers.
+ - `prime.pr`:  Print (_does not calculate_) the first twenty prime numbers.

-The particularly brand of tediousness in the examples should indicate how much _Prim_ still needs to grow.
+The particular brand of tediousness in the examples should indicate how much _Prim_ still needs to grow.